 Cold water supply, and piping, fittings, valves and controls exterior to the exchanger will be furnished by others unless the packaged chiller option is required as outlined in section 6.6 or heater package in section 6.7.

-6.6 Turbine Inlet Air Chiller Package
+6.6 Turbine Inlet Air Chiller Package (Optional Feature)

 The seller offers a 2200 Ton single lift inlet chiller module measuring 14’W x 45’L x 12’H with an estimated operating weight at 114,000 lbs.
 Redundant pumps for the condenser and evaporator will be included as well as controls, switchgear, valves, piping, and insulation.
 For further benefit, the seller can supply as an option, a Marley Cooling Tower designed around the chiller module.